nottrobin/robinwinslow.uk/_posts/2016-02-13-free-https-custom-hosting.md

 - [CNAME flattening][cloudflare-alias] - so you can use a [DNS CNAME][] at the domain apex
 - ["Always online" protection][] - Your cached website will stay up even if the host goes down
 - [Firewall][cloudflare-firewall] - intelligent protection against [DDOS attacks][]

+The most important downside to CloudFlare's free tier SSL is that it doesn't include the [fall-back to legacy SHA-1 for older browsers][cloudflare-sha1].
+This means that the most out-of-date (and therefore probably the poorest) 1.5% of global citizens won't be able to access your site without upgrading their browser.
+If this is important to you, either find a different HTTPS solution or upgrade to a [paid CloudFlare account][cloudflare-plans].

+Setting up HTTPS
+---

 Because CloudFlare are a CDN *and* a DNS host, they can do the HTTPS negotiation for you.
 They've taken advantage of this to provide you with a free HTTPS